TriAxis-Games/RealtimeMeshComponent/README.md

 # UE4 Runtime Mesh Component

-This fork is handled by the community to allow faster iteration times and more cooperation.
-It is not my goal to steal Koderz's work, instead I try to keep it alive.
-Any contributions are welcome
+## I'm actually back!
+I'm planning the next stage for the RMC!

+## The RMC takes a lot of effort to build, extend, and maintain.
+Please consider [supporting the project!](https://github.com/Koderz/RuntimeMeshComponent/wiki/Support-the-development!)

-**There's also a discord server for this fork, found here : https://discord.gg/qFMRRHG
+**There's a Discord server for the RMC!  https://discord.gg/KGvBBTv**

 **Examples project can be found here https://github.com/Koderz/RuntimeMeshComponent-Examples and here https://github.com/Moddingear/RMC-4.21-Example**